Exawind/wind-utils/doc/manual/source/user/nalu_preprocess.rst

 .. confval:: refinement_levels

-   A list of 3 parameters for each nested refinement zone.
-The three parameters are the distance upstream, distance downstream and the lateral distance.
+   A list of 4 parameters for each nested refinement zone.
+The three parameters are the distance upstream, distance downstream, the lateral and vertical extents of the refinement zone.
 These parameters are non-dimensional and are internally scaled by the turbine diameters by the utility.
 The nested boxes must be specified with the largest box first and the subsequent sizes in descending order.

 .. confval:: search_tolerance